jina-ai/jina/docs/fundamentals/executor/index.md

 - Executors convert your local functions into functions that can be distributed inside a Flow.

-- Using Executor inside a Flow multiple `DocumentArray` can be processed at the same time in a concurrent manner, and deployed easily in the cloud as part of a neural search application.
+- Executors inside a Flow can process multiple `DocumentArray`s concurrently, and can be deployed easily to the cloud as part of your neural search application.

 - Executors can be easily containerized and shared with your colleagues using `jina hub push/pull`